-As an official Bee Friendly City, we are reviewing Newport's grass management and mowing regimes.
+As an official Bee Friendly City, we are constantly reviewing grass management and mowing regimes.
 Adapting our methods where possible to benefit both nature and people.

 Cut and collect